terramate-io/terramate/docs/cli/cmdline/experimental/experimental-get-config-value.md

 This is an experimental command and is likely subject to change in the future.
 :::

-The `get-config-value` command prints the value of a specific configuration parameter for a stack.
+The `terramate experimental get-config-value` command prints the value of a specific configuration parameter for a stack.

 ## Usage